 We can also manage nervous, shy or dangerous animals without putting them through the stress of being physically manhandled.

 This has had tremendous benefits for zoo keepers and others involved in caring for large mammals and fish.

 For example, we can now train a large shark to enter a special cradle and accept medical treatment.

-An important part of training lies in establishing new behaviours, or teaching a dog how to purposefully choose behaviours he is already capable of, as part of his interaction with a human partner.
+An important part of training lies in establishing new behaviors, or teaching a dog how to purposefully choose behaviors he is already capable of, as part of his interaction with a human partner.